agrbin/svgtex/README.md

 Example files and testing
 -------------------------

+To see the command line options that are available when you start the service, enter

+    phantomjs main.js --help

 Example input files are included in the *examples* subdirectory.
 Metadata about these examples is in the *examples.yaml* file.